Swindon: Secondary schools

+Bradon Forest School (ages 11–18) is at Purton, near the west side of Swindon.

 Further education

-New College and Swindon College cater for the town's further education and higher education requirements, mainly for 16- to 21-year-olds.
-Swindon College is one of the largest FE-HE colleges in southwestern England, situated at a purpose-built campus in North Star, Swindon.
+New College and Swindon College cater for the town's further education and higher education requirements, mainly for 16 to 22-year-olds.
+Swindon College is one of the largest FE-HE colleges in southwestern England, at a purpose-built campus in North Star, Swindon.

 Higher education

 Swindon is the UK's largest centre of population without its own university (by comparison, there are two universities in nearby Bath, which is half Swindon's size).
 In March 2008, a proposal was made by former Swindon MP, Anne Snelgrove, for a university-level institution to be established in the town within a decade, culminating in a future 'University of Swindon' (with some touting the future institution to be entitled 'The Murray John University, Swindon', after the town's most distinguished post-war civic leader).
-In October 2008, plans were announced for a possible University of Swindon campus to be built in east Swindon to the south of the town's Great Western Hospital, close to the M4-A419 interchange.
-However, these plans are currently mothballed.

 Oxford Brookes University has had a campus in Swindon since 1999.
 The campus offers degrees in Adult Nursing and Operating Department Practice (ODP).
 The Joel Joffe Building opened in August 2016 and was officially opened in February 2017 by Lord Joel Joffe, a long-time Swindon resident and former human rights lawyer.
 From 1999 to 2016 the Ferndale Campus was based in north-central Swindon.
 The main OBU campus is about 27 mi northeast of Swindon.
 The university also sponsors UTC Swindon, which opened in 2014 for students aged 14–19.

 Between 2000 and 2008 the University of Bath had a campus in Walcot, east Swindon.

 The Royal Agricultural University has its Cultural Heritage Institute in the former railway carriage works.